NL2G/LiTransProQA/README.md

   - Prompt-based LitTransProQA: question-answering-based translation evaluation
   - Other SOTA metrics

-- Instructions to run LitTransProQA: one needs to download the dataset containing the source and target from the instructions above first.
+- Instructions to run LitTransProQA: To reproduce results or use for scoring, one must first download the dataset containing the source and target information from the instructions above.
+Alternatively, you can replace this with your own data.
 ```bash
 # Step1: Build prompts from datasets; one can modify the template
 python prompting_method/build_dataset.py